Communicating Your Research

 How to reach a wider audience

-Faculty are invited to attend a new series of in-person and virtual workshops for faculty co-sponsored by the Office of the Provost and the Office of Global Marketing and Communication (OGMC).
-Faculty may sign up for one or more in the series.
+Faculty are invited to attend a series of in-person and virtual workshops co-sponsored by the Office of the Provost and the Office of Global Marketing and Communication (OGMC).
+Faculty may sign up for one or more workshops.
+Space is limited.

 These sessions will provide:

-- Ways to present and write about your research that will resonate with the public as well as with your disciplinary peers
+- Ways to talk about your research that will resonate with the public as well as with your disciplinary peers

 - Advice for how to work with journalists and the media, including on-camera training